-Types of Japanese Onsens: Different Hot Springs Water and Their Functions
+Types of Japanese Onsens: Different Hot Springs Water & Functions

-Simple Onsen, which you can find in Dogo Onsen in Ehime Prefecture and Kinugawa Onsen in Tochigi Prefecture, is a kind of onsen with a relatively small number of dissolved substances.
+Simple Onsen, which you can find in Dogo Onsen in Ehime Prefecture and Kinugawa Onsen in Tochigi Prefecture, is a type of hot spring with a relatively small number of dissolved substances.
 Compared to other onsens, it has fewer minerals, so it is less taxing on the body, good for treating ailments, and recommended for the elderly and children.

 Chloride Onsen is a type of onsen whose main component is chloride ions.
 This onsen is often found near coasts and volcanoes.
 After bathing, the salt attaches to the skin after the water evaporates, so it has a heat retention effect.
 27% of onsens in Japan belong to this category, and you can easily enjoy them in many onsen destinations in Japan, such as Kinosaki Onsen in Hyogo Prefecture.